originally posted on Concept Hub

 Big brands have a lot to get their arms around when leveraging social media, but creating buzz usually isn’t one of the big hurdles.

 A passionate cause can be anything from curing cancer to running.
 It is a cause or activity that people are consumed by.
-They are involved in the community not for money, but for the greater good (personal or global), to make and difference, and to be part of a community.
+They are involved in the community, not for money, but for the greater good (personal or global), to make a difference, and to be part of a community.
 This is the kind of stuff that social media was created for.

 The goal should be to focus on building a community, starting with each person that is involved with the organization.
 Toss aside the marketing speak and share stories.
 In the case of the passionate cause, my most relevant twitter-sized philosophy is:

 Your best assets are hidden.
 Locked away in your heart, mind, & experiences.
 Social Media is a place where you can set them free.

 I recall sitting in a staff meeting at one of the nonprofits I was working with and just feeling the passion from each team member.
 They knew, without a doubt, the difference they were making.
 When I shared with them ways they could release that energy from beyond the walls of their building I could see the excitement.
 In a few short months, they have done an amazing job telling their stories and inspiring clients and volunteers to share their stories as well.
 They have also taken steps to participate in other communities, sharing ideas and stories and thus expanding their reach exponentially.
 For a passionate cause, the goal is to rally the community to contribute online and to share their passions throughout the web.